willmcpo/body-scroll-lock/README.md

 - the approach `document.body.ontouchmove = (e) => { e.preventDefault; return false; };` locks the
 body scroll, but ALSO locks the scroll of a target element (eg. modal).
 - the approach `overflow: hidden` on the body or html elements doesn't work for all browsers
+- some approaches break inertia/momentum/rubber-band scrolling on iOS

 ## Install